-Each of our county councillors has a locality budget fund of £10,000 that they can use to respond to local needs in any financial period (April to March).
+Each of our county councillors has an annual locality budget, to be used as a fund of last resort, of £5,000 that they can use to respond to local needs within any financial year (April to March).

 Councillors can, if they wish, make grants to support projects or activities that benefit the communities they represent.

 You can use the LINK HERE to see how the budgets are being allocated.
 You will be able to look at where the funds are being spent and the projects that are benefitting.
 As this is a new way of us sharing this information, we would welcome any feedback on how easy it is for you to use.
 Please email any comments to firstname.lastname@example.org.

 Due to the diverse nature of Devon’s communities, it is not possible to provide an exhaustive list of eligible projects.
 However, there is some general guidance below.

 Locality budget funding is available to projects that are beneficial to local communities and should be in line with the Council’s objectives and priorities which are to: Improve health and wellbeing; Help communities be safe, connected and resilient; Be ambitious for children and young people; Support sustainable economic recovery; Tackle poverty and inequality; Respond to the climate emergency.
 We particularly welcome applications that align with the Council’s Strategic Plan.
 All projects should include some other financial contribution(s) or local support or both.